JoshHales/hacking-with-swift-projects/README.md

 ### TempConvert

-* An temperature conversion app.
+* A temperature conversion app.
 Enter an input unit & an output unit (Celsius, Fahrenheit or Kelvin) along with an input temperature value.
 The app will then calculate the converted output temperature value.